elemental/elemental-web/source/doc-dev/intro.rst

 License and copyright
 =====================
-All files distributed with Elemental are made available under the `New BSD license <http://www.opensource.org/licenses/bsd-license.php>`_, which states::
+All files distributed with Elemental, with the exception of METIS 5.1.0, are made available under the
+`New BSD license <http://www.opensource.org/licenses/bsd-license.php>`_, which states::